 What Does it Take to Be an Insurance Adjuster, Examiner, or Investigator?

-Career Description Investigate, analyze, and determine the extent of insurance company’s liability concerning personal, casualty, or property loss or damages, and attempt to effect settlement with claimants.
+Job Description & Duties Investigate, analyze, and determine the extent of insurance company’s liability concerning personal, casualty, or property loss or damages, and attempt to effect settlement with claimants.
 Correspond with or interview medical specialists, agents, witnesses, or claimants to compile information.
 Calculate benefit payments and approve payment of claims within a certain monetary limit.

 - Examine claims forms and other records to determine insurance coverage.

-When polled, Insurance Adjusters, Examiners, and Investigators say the following skills are most frequently used in their jobs:
+Insurance Adjusters, Examiners, and Investigators state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.